10 Killer Kettlebell Exercises

 To initiate the movement ensure first that there is no slack in the arm by applying a bit of resistance – a common mistake is to ‘snatch’ the bell from the floor.
 Don’t do this.

 Smoothly pull the bell back and as you bring it forwards generate momentum by firing through the quads and glutes.
-Remember: you are not swinging the kettlebell out and pulling it into the nook of the arm.
+Remember, you are not swinging the kettlebell out and pulling it into the nook of the arm.
 It should not drop into position with a thud.
-As you drive the kettlebell forward guide it up whilst allowing it naturally to rotate into position.
+As you drive the kettlebell forward guide it up while allowing it naturally to rotate into position.
 This should be performed smooth and sleek.
-No thudding or dropping or slapping.

 Once the kettlebell is in the halfway position you may momentarily pause for thought.